 Water Damage on the Walls

-Visually, water damage from Dallas can be a real blight on walls, especially after a storm when mud and grime can be mixed in with the water.
+Visually, a home full of flood water in Dallas can be a real blight on walls, especially after a storm when mud and grime can be mixed in with the water.
 Often, a fresh coat of paint or a new layer of wallpaper is required to remedy these visual issues.
 However, it is essential to dry out and examine the interior of the walls as well, as these may harbor pockets of water in which mold can grow and stability of the building can be compromised.
-Get your walls examined as soon as possible by a professional to ensure that they do not have significant interior damage.
+Get your walls examined as soon as possible by a professional to ensure that they do not have significant interior water damage.

 Water Damage to Furnishings

-Some furnishings can survive significant water damage after heavy rain or flooding in Texas with little more than a cleaning.
+Some furnishings can survive significant storm damage after heavy rain or flooding in in Dallas with little more than a cleaning.
 Others may need full replacement and removal, or may even be destroyed.
 Typically, electronics and some fabric and wood furniture will be total losses, while metal or plastic appliances such as ovens or refrigerators may survive relatively unscathed.
 Check with your insurance provider to learn about what furniture you have covered.